CSC142-WCU/csc142/_episodes/02-intro-to-classes-2.md

 - Assessor methods' names typically have the form `getXYZ` with `XYZ` is the name of the attribute being accessed.
 Assessor methods will return the current value of the attribute being accessed.
-Assessor methods do not take any argument, and the return types of assessor methods should be the same as those of the attrubites being accessed.
+Assessor methods do not take any argument, and the return types of assessor methods should be the same as those of the attributes being accessed.
 For example, `getColor` returns color (lines 42-44), `getDims` returns dimension array (line 50-52), and `getBrightness` returns brightness (lines 34-36).
 - Mutator methods' names typically have the form `setXYZ` with `XYZ` is the name of the attribute being modified (mutated).
 Mutator methods typically do not return anything (`void`) or return a `Boolean`